WallStreetMojo

 • Affects the profit/loss: Receiving revenue directly affects the profit/loss of the business.
 When the revenue is received, either profit is increased, or loss is decreased.

 • A small amount (volume): Compared to capital receipts, the number of revenue receipts is usually smaller.
 That doesn’t mean all revenue receipts are smaller.
-For example, if a company sells 1 million products in a given year, the revenue receipts could be huge and could also be more than its capital receipts during the year.
+For example, if a company sells 1 million products in a given year, the revenue receipts could be huge and more than its capital receipts during the year.

 Examples of Revenue Receipts

 In this section, we will look at six examples of revenue receipts.
-At the end of each example, we will investigate why this particular receipt can be called revenue receipt.
+At the end of each example, we will investigate why this particular receipt can be called a revenue receipt.

 Revenue Receipts Example: 1 – Revenue earned by selling off waste/scrap material